 THE MYTH: St. Patrick brought Christianity to Ireland.

 THE REALITY: In 431, Pope Celestine is said to have sent a bishop named Palladius “to the Irish believing in Christ.”
 Patrick didn’t come back to Ireland until a year later, in 432.
-This would indicate that there was already an active Christian community there.
+This would indicate that there was already an active, if possibly small, Christian community there.
 In fact, Palladius actually fits into some theories about Patrick’s life – namely, that the modern version of St. Patrick is an amalgam of the two men.
-There were numerous other clerics active in Ireland at the time, and many Irish churches are dedicated to some of these bishops.

 Ireland Never Had Snakes to Drive Out